Updated: Apr 26, 2019

-One of the most frequent complaints I hear at my live presentations are problems associated with sleep.
+One of the most frequent complaints from people are problems associated with sleep.
 Although there are several reasons why you may not fall asleep when you want to racing thoughts are typically the reason why (at least for people who come to my presentations).

 When you are trying to fall asleep and you start to have racing thoughts your brain goes into a defence state and triggers the release of adrenaline from your adrenal glands from your kidneys putting you into somewhat of a fight or flight response.
 Your heart beats a little faster, you may start to sweat a little, etc. It will be incredibly difficult trying to fall asleep when you’re experiencing even the smallest level of the fight or flight response.